 The purpose of this post is simply to offer resources.
 I’ve been working in this area for many years; my sense is that having additional resources to help professionals feel more competent can reduce anxiety and probably increases competence.
 Here are some resources that might be helpful.

-- In 2018 I published an article in the Journal of Health Service Psychology.
-The purpose of the article was to provide clear ideas about how psychological providers can be more effective in how they work with clients or patients who are suicidal.
+- In 2017, I published an article on suicide assessment in Professional Psychology.
+Here’s a pdf of that: SF and Shaw Suicide 2017.
+In 2018 I published an article in the Journal of Health Service Psychology.
+The purpose of the 2018 article was to be more practical and provide clear ideas about how psychological providers can be more effective in how they work with clients or patients who are suicidal.
 You can click here to access a pdf of the article.
 Conversations About Suicide by JSF 2018

 - I’ve been working with some of my doctoral students on alternatives to the traditional (and failed) approach of using client risk factors to categorize or estimate suicide risk.
 One product of this work is an evidence-based list of eight potential suicide dimensions.
 These suicide dimensions can be used with other models (e.g., safety planning) to guide collaborative treatment planning.
 To see a description of the eight dimensions and a treatment planning form based on the eight dimensions, you can click on the following links.
 Suicide TPlanning Handout Suicide TPlanning Handout Blank